 Nathlie Provosty has mastered a notoriously independent medium: watercolor.
 Showing a remarkable ability to control its properties, she creates pieces that feel at once liquid and solid.

 Milk and Bones

 less than half is “Face to Face” with Allison Hill-Edgar, who knows bodies inside and out––she trained to be a doctor, after all.
-We’ll cover everything from her winding path towards becoming a painter to her unusual approach to painting her subjects submerged in milk.
+Read about her winding path towards becoming a painter to her unusual approach to painting her subjects submerged in milk.